daynis-olman/web3-polygon-voting/README.md

 `npm start`

 ## Contributing
-Contributions to this project are welcome!
+Contributions to this project are welcome from the Election Project members.
+Currently we are not accepting contributions from non-project members

 If you would like to contribute, please fork the repository and create a pull request.